Dehn functions of coabelian subgroups of direct products of groups: Algebraic square method

 The key innovation of this section is to take any four points $\a = (\a_1, \a_2, \a_3, \a_4)$, $\b = (\b_1, \b_2, \b_3, \b_4)$, $\c = (\c_1, \c_2, \c_3, \c_4)$ and $\d = (\d_1, \d_2, \d_3, \d_4)$ in $K$ and construct from them a square as in Figure \ref{fig:algebraicsquare} whose perimeter is controlled by $d(\a, \b), d(\b, \c), d(\c, \d)$ and $d(\a, \d)$, where $d$ is the product metric on $G_1\times G_2\times G_3\times G_4$.
 To do so we will make fundamental use of the fact that each of the sequences in Theorem \ref{thm:algebraicsquare} $P$-splits.
 Once we have produced such a filling, the remainder of the argument will be similar to the argument given in Section \ref{sec:trianglemethod} and \cite{CarFor-17}.

 As before the groups labelling the bounded regions in Figure \ref{fig:algebraicsquare} are given via explicit generating sets and the edges on their boundaries will be labelled by words in these generating sets.
 As in Section \ref{sec:trianglemethod}, we thus begin by defining these generating sets.
-Note that our choices of generating sets will not be canonical.